Rickdeman/smart-pdo/README.md

 # smart-pdo
-ibrary for smart PDO handler, no more need for building query's by hand
+library for smart PDO handler, no more need for building query's by hand